Don't Roll the Dice, Ask Twice: The Two-Query Distortion of Matching Problems and Beyond: Towards Tight Bounds for General Social Choice

 Now, let $x \in A_{k+1} \setminus \{y\}$.
 The above induction shows that there are at least $\frac{1}{2^{2\lambda}}\cdot \frac{m}{|A_{\lambda+1}|}$ agents in $T_{x, \lambda+1}$ who must be queried by $\mathcal{M}$ at the first $\lambda+1$ positions.
 This contradicts the fact that $\mathcal{M}$ can make at most $k$ queries per agent, and the theorem follows. \end{proof}

-In the remainder of this section, we will show that our approach for all the problems discussed in the previous sections could also be applied to the much more general social choice setting, {\em subject to} being able to compute a particular set of alternatives.
+Our approach for all the problems discussed in the previous sections can also be applied to the much more general social choice setting, {\em subject to} being able to compute a particular set of alternatives.